 Jump to:

-This recipe is incredibly easy, with just a few simple steps to follow — and the result is rich, velvety mashed sweet potatoes you’ll want to eat straight from the pot.
+This is an easy recipe with just a few steps, and the result is rich, velvety mashed sweet potatoes you will want to eat straight from the pot.

 - Step 1: Wash and peel the sweet potatoes, and slice them into rounds.
 Then cut each large round in half.
 Smaller pieces mean faster and more even cooking.